thornberrypie/rave-php-coding-test/README.md

 Welcome to the Rave Build PHP Coding Test!
 A lot of our product at Rave involves managing projects, and the tasks required to complete those projects.
 This is reflected in this codebase, which is a few classes that represent some common functionality at Rave.
 We expect to spend **30 minutes to 1 hour** on this test.
 Your objectives are:

 1. Get the tests passing
 2. Make the code "production ready" (whatever that means to you)
+3. Note down any choices or assumptions you made and why in this README
-3. Note down what you would do if you had more time
+4. Note down what you would do if you had more time in this README
-4. Send us this repository (or a link to your fork)!
+5. Send us this repository (or a link to your fork)!

 ## Installation
 PHP installations are quite complicated, so we have Dockerised the